Krokko41/data1500-oblig-01/BESVARELSE-MAL.md

 **Estimat for lagringskapasitet:**

  WITH sesong_data AS (
         SELECT 'Høysesong' AS sesong, 20000 AS utleier, 5 AS maaneder UNION ALL
         SELECT 'Mellomsesong', 5000 AS utleier, 4 AS maaneder UNION ALL
         SELECT 'Lavsesong', 500 AS utleier, 3 AS maaneder )
     SELECT
         sesong,
     (utleier * maaneder) AS lagringskapasitet
 FROM sesong_data;

-Den ganger sammen
+Den ganger sammen utleier og månder for hvert sesong og vises på hver sin tabell summen av lagrigskapasitteten.
 [Skriv din utregning her - vis hvordan du har beregnet lagringskapasiteten for hver tabell]

 **Totalt for første år:**